tholman/intense-images/readme.md

 ## Intense Image Viewer

-# Functionality
+### Functionality

 1. Option for alternative higher resolution image. (using data-image );
 2. Loading screen, when there is a higher res version.
-3. Option to assign to all images on page.
-4. + and x cursors.
+3. Captions
+4. X button to close the image.
+5. Code example for applying to everything.

-#TOOD after launch:
+### TODO after launch:
  ~ Touch controls for mobile